-Sculpture Garden: “Hold” Dedication & Capstone with Alonso Sierralta
+Sculpture Garden: “Hold” Reception & Capstone with Alonso Sierralta

 Alonso Sierralta moved from Chile to the United States when he was fourteen, and studied in Nebraska before settling in NE Minneapolis.
 He has an MFA from the University of Nebraska.
 He has received several awards, including a Next Step grant from the McKnight Foundation, and his work has been featured throughout MN and in numerous national shows.
 Sierralta has public work on display at Stevens Point Sculpture Park, in Stevens Point, WI, and at Silverwood Park, in St. Anthony, MN.